-The monitor screen will return to step 1 if you do not perform any operation for about two seconds.
+- The monitor screen will return to step 1 if you do not perform any operation for about two seconds. - 3.
+Press the shutter button to shoot.

-Whenever you perform an optical zoom operation (page 68) while shooting with manual focus, a value will appear on the monitor screen as shown below to tell you the focusing range.
+Whenever you perform an optical zoom operation (page 67) while shooting with manual focus, a value will appear on the monitor screen as shown below to tell you the focusing range.